Platform

 What’s the difference between a help desk and a service desk?

-Does help desk software work for internal IT support?
+Does it work for internal IT support too?

 How is help desk software priced?